amaan784/ml-dl-related/README.md

 The pipeline function returns an end to end object that performs an NLP task on one or more several texts.

-works in 3 steps -
+Works in 3 steps -
 1) pre-processing the text(s) -  applies tokenizer to the model
 2) feeds the pre processed text to the model
 3) post processing - shows results

-workflow-
+Workflow-

---> pre-process --> Model --> post process-->
+--> pre-process --> Model --> post process -->

 The Pipeline API supports most common NLP tasks-
 - Text Classification